135-137 Rushey Green,

 No one has favorited this theater yet

-The Lewisham Hippodrome Theatre was actually located south of Lewisham in Catford.
+The Lewisham Hippodrome Theatre was actually located south of Lewisham in the southeast London district of Catford.
 It was sited on the corner of Rushey Green and Brownhill Road.

 Opened as a variety theatre on 13th February 1911, it was built for Walter Gibbons and Charles Gulliver and was designed with a flamboyant opulence by noted theatre architect Frank Matcham.

 Externally, there was a two storey circular domed entrance, which contained the ticket offices.
 The bulk of the building lay a short distance behind and ran parallel to Brownhill Road.
 Rising to six storeys in height, it had the name ‘Hippodrome’ enscribed in stonework along the top of the building, facing Rushey Green.

 Seating inside the auditorium was provided on three levels with capacities of 434 in the pit, 574 in the orchestra stalls, 590 in the circle, 830 in the gallery and 20 in the four boxes on the sides of the proscenium.
 There were standing spaces for over 1,000.
 The proscenium was 46 feet wide, the stage was 33 feet deep and 50 feet wide. there were seven dressing rooms and one chorus dressing room.
 The orchestra pit could accomodate 16, and there was a resident orchestra of 13 musicians.

 Many famous stars appeared on the Hippodrome’s stage over the years, including; Tommy Handley, Sophie Tucker, The Western Brothers, Jimmy Wheeler and Jessie Mathews.